 Thanksgiving ideas for dinner can be found in abundance; it is sometimes more difficult to find ways in which we can serve those who are in need during the holidays.
 One way to understand needs in your city is by making contact with local churches or service organizations and asking what their needs are, or seeing if they can direct you to the right resource.
 There are many creative ways to serve, and not one way will fit everyone.

 We often hear an emphasis on being grateful around this particular season, and one way to express that gratitude is by giving to those around us, whether we know them or not.
-However you, your family and friends, or your group choose to serve, someone you do not even know is waiting for help to change help shift their reality.
+However you choose to serve, someone you don't even know is waiting for a helping hand to aid in shifting their reality.
 It may not take much of your time, but it has the potential to make all the difference for one person and their family.